Capitals Lick Their Wounds After Playoff Exit - News Break

 Capitals Lick Their Wounds After Playoff Exit

 The Washington Capitals were a shell of their usual selves during their five-game first-round defeat to the Boston Bruins.
 On Tuesday, the “why” became a bit clearer.
 Speaking to the media for the final time before pivoting to the offseason, several of the Capitals’ top players revealed they played through injuries in the playoffs, including Alex Ovechkin, John Carlson, T.J.
-Oshie and Lars Eller (although Eller was the only Capitals player to actually miss time due to injury in the postseason).www.chatsports.com
+Oshie and Lars Eller (although Eller and goaltender Vitek Vanecek were the only Capitals’ players to actually miss time due to injury in the postseason).www.japersrink.com